hmrc/customs-declarations/README.md

 The `X-Client-ID` header, together with the application context and version are used to call the `api-subscription-fields` service to get the unique `fieldsId` UUID to pass on to the backend request.

-So there is now a direct dependency on the `api-subscription-fields` service.
 Note the service to get the `fieldsId` is not currently stubbed.

-## Seeding Data in `api-subscription-fields` for local end to end testing
+## Seeding Data in `api-subscription-fields` for local end-to-end testing

 Make sure the [`api-subscription-fields`](https://github.com/hmrc/api-subscription-fields) service is running on port `9650`.
 Then run the below curl command.

-Please note that version `2.0` is used as an example in the commands given and you should insert the customs declarations api version number which you will call subsequently.
+Please note that version `2.0` is used as an example in the commands given, and you should insert the customs declarations api version number which you will call subsequently.

-Please note that value `d65f2252-9fcf-4f04-9445-5971021226bb` is used as an example in the commands given and you should insert the UUID value which suits your needs.
+Please note that value `d65f2252-9fcf-4f04-9445-5971021226bb` is used as an example in the commands given, and you should insert the UUID value which suits your needs.

     curl -v -X PUT "http://localhost:9650/field/application/d65f2252-9fcf-4f04-9445-5971021226bb/context/customs%2Fdeclarations/version/2.0" -H "Cache-Control: no-cache" -H "Content-Type: application/json" -d '{ "fields" : { "callbackUrl" : "https://postman-echo.com/post", "securityToken" : "securityToken", "authenticatedEori": "ABC123" } }'